 Residential Drug Abuse Program (RDAP)

-FCI Tucson does not offer the Residential Drug Abuse Program (RDAP), but referrals can be made to institutions that do provide RDAP.
-The facility provides other drug abuse programs, a Drug Abuse Education Course, the Non-Residential Drug Abuse Program (NR-DAP), Alcoholics Anonymous (AA), and Narcotics Anonymous (NA).
+Tucson federal prison does not offer the Residential Drug Abuse Program (RDAP), but referrals are made to institutions that provide RDAP.
+The facility offers other drug abuse programs, including a Drug Abuse Education Course, the Non-Residential Drug Abuse Program (NR-DAP), Alcoholics Anonymous (AA), and Narcotics Anonymous (NA).

 FCI Tucson Educational, Library, and Recreation Offerings